What is Mall Analytics?

 - Distribution Centers: The Omnichannel revolution led to “click and pick” models.
 Carrie Ask, Levi’s EVP of retail, indicated that they distribute jeans in almost 50 ways.

 - Service Centers: Some retailers are a hybrid of selling products and services.
 An example is Ulta Beauty.
-Once, Ulta competed with Amazon on products and price.
-Today, the retailer offers a variety of products and a full service spa.
+Once, Ulta competed with Amazon for products and price.
+Today, the retailer offers a variety of products and a full-service spa.
 And it is thriving.

-If you are in New York, check out those concept stores.
+If you are in New York, check out these concept stores.

 “Closer collaboration between tenants and landlords will be key in the New Retail landscape.”
 The Tenant of the Future: Insights from the Hong Kong Market, Coresite Research